+If buying unique goods in Japan is your goal, then you you can find the best places to shop in Tokyo city.
 Shopping in Tokyo is not too difficult.
-With the various shops you can easily get what you need.
+With various stores you can easily get what you need.
 There are many crafts and unique souvenirs which can help you with your shopping.
 Whether you want to shop from malls or at second-hand stores, Tokyo offers a variety of shops and streets to buy such items that can be helpful.

 There are more interesting in japan that you can find in what to do in Japan info page.

-Ginza is one of Tokyo’s shopping districts, with trendy boutiques as well as various department stores such as Mitsukoshi and the Dover Street Market.
+Ginza is one of the best places to shop in Tokyo, with trendy boutiques as well as various department stores such as Mitsukoshi and the Dover Street Market.
 Amidst all this splendor are simple things like fine craftsmanship in Takumi, and shelves full of innovative toys in Hakuhinkan.
 Shopping options in this area can reflect the type of city’s customers.

 Asakusa is now a quiet part of the city of Edo that hosted artisans, businessmen and tourists.
 Its small street and winding alleys are still full of wonders such as Tokyo Hotarudo and beautiful carpets for sale in Bengara.
 A good choice to buy a gift is the Nakamise-dori Street (near Sensoji Temple) and you can find the souvenirs you need from there.

 Kagurasaka is located in an area called Shinjuku.
 If you stroll along Kagurasaka from Iidabashi Station, you will find shops selling geta wooden shoes and traditional kimono wallets.
 You can see hand-dyed textiles from Sada in this area.
-Elsewhere in places like drugstores, grocery stores and pachinko, there are stores that carry products like Japanese dolls and sweets around the world.
+Overall, this is one of the great places to shop in Tokyo if you want to bring Traditional Japanese items back home.
+Elsewhere in places like drugstores, grocery stores and pachinko, there are stores that carry products like Japanese dolls and sweets from around the world.

 Although Roppongi is traditionally known for offering variety of beverages, this part of the city hosts interesting shops and entertainment, dining and shopping complexes.
 One of the interesting locations in the Roppongi is the collection of Axis Design galleries, shops, contemporary interior design as well as Japanese swords.